narayanrai97/ride-share-rails/Calender.md

 type_of_repeating: "monthly" # The type_of_repeating is set to monthly because the schedule_window above recurs monthly.

 # Example of monthly.
-Occurs every other month, every two weeks, on Tuesday
+Occurs every other month, every second week, on Tuesday

 ScheduleWindow Model
 id: 4